Invest.net

 Average Returns on Real Estate Investments

 As you can see, there’s a lot that goes into real estate investment returns.
 But if you want to know the average annualized returns of long-term real estate investments, it’s 10.3%.
-That’s about the same as what the stock market returns over the long run.

 However, real estate offers a higher return than the stock market when adjusted for real estate investment risk.
 Compared to stocks, property values are less volatile and a less risky investment overall.